The Impact of Market Fluctuations on Teva Pharmaceutical Industries Limited's (TEVA) Stock

 JP Morgan, on the other hand, stated in their research note that they expect to see TEVA reach a price target of $10, previously predicting the price at $11.
 The rating they have provided for TEVA stocks is “Underweight” according to the report published on November 14th, 2022.

-During the last 5 trading sessions, TEVA fell by -3.30%, which changed the moving average for the period of 200-days by +19.68% in comparison to the 20-day moving average, which settled at $8.80.
-In addition, Teva Pharmaceutical Industries Limited saw -9.98% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, TEVA rose by +4.55%, which changed the moving average for the period of 200-days by +25.61% in comparison to the 20-day moving average, which settled at $8.78.
+In addition, Teva Pharmaceutical Industries Limited saw -4.28% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading